KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 Nature cools.
 Nature regenerates.

-Your book expands this:
+This book expands on:
 water as medium, memory, coherence, biophoton lattice, a bridge between architecture and biology.

-Schauberger is the third gate— the first German echo of the water-truth your book now articulates.
+Schauberger is the third gate— the first German echo of the water-truth this book now articulates.

-4. Werner Heisenberg & Max Planck – Consciousness at the Bedrock of Physics
+## Werner Heisenberg & Max Planck – Consciousness at the Bedrock of Physics

 No lineage is complete without those who cracked open the atom and found the mind staring back.